yh-raphael/Parallel-Distributed-Computing/homework3/README.md

 => hello server
 => The answer is 25
 => The answer is 25.000000 in floating number

+# Kafka: A Text-Based Chatting Program

+## How to compile sources?

+Please go the the directory "SogangTalk/" and enter the make command "mvn package" or possibly "mvn clean package".

+Once the compilation is over, there should be newly generated .jar files in the "SogangTalk/target/" directory.

+## How to run it?

+### 1st.
+Run the Zookeeper and the Broker

+There should be kafka engine on your server.
+If so, you can run the zookeeper using the command below as an example.

+-> $ bin/zookeeper-server-start.sh config/zookeeper.properties
+-> $ bin/kafka-server-start.sh config/server.properties

+### 2nd.
+Run the .jar file compiled before

+If you are in the "SogangTalk/" directory, then you can enter the command below to start the chatting application!

+-> $ java -jar target/SogangTalk_raphael-1.0.jar

 Thanks for your reading :)